raffaelecalza/monoxide.js/README.md

 npm test
 ```

-This command firstly check that the code follows the Standard's guide lines (you can read more [here](https://standardjs.com/)) then run the tests that are inside the `/tests` folder using [Jest](https://jestjs.io/).
+## Contribution
+If you find a bug or just want to contribute to the project, you can open an [issue](https://github.com/raffaelecalza/monoxide.js/issues/new) or fork the project and then open a pull request on branch `dev`.

 ## Credits
-As I said above, this project is a fork of Oxide.
+As I said above, this project is a fork of [Oxide](https://github.com/mixer/oxide).
 I decided to rewrite this library because on Github the project has been archived and on npm the last version doesn't reflect the code on Github.

-## Contribution
-If you find a bug or just want to contribute to the project, you can open an issue or fork the project and then open a pull request.